 “Everyone is empowered to fix issues wherever they see them and we find the right technology to meet the challenge, rather than shoehorning a limited status quo to fit.
 Even though I’ve only been able to visit the office in Edinburgh once due to coronavirus restrictions, I feel very connected and like I’m working with a great group of mates.
 A key part of this is knowing that everyone is extremely passionate and energetic about their work and delivering for our customers.”

-As a senior consultant, Calum works as technical lead for the data team of a leading UK brand, driving the development of its cutting-edge data science platform.
+As a principal consultant, Calum works as technical lead for the data team of a leading UK brand, driving the development of its cutting-edge data science platform.
 This cloud-native rebuild leverages AWS machine learning and data services such as Sagemaker, Glue, and Athena, with automation and orchestration using the AWS Serverless stack.

 “Moving into data science has been fascinating as this is a field that I’ve always been interested in,” he explains.
 “On a day-to-day basis, I’m building exciting big-data tooling, developing cloud infrastructure, and delivering machine learning solutions in a scalable and repeatable way in production, which is often a hard task to achieve in a large organisation.